philbooth/vagueTime.js/README.md

 [![Build status][ci-image]][ci-status]

-A tiny JavaScript library
-that formats precise time differences as a vague/fuzzy time, e.g. '3 months ago', 'just now' or 'in 2 hours'.
+A tiny, multi-lingual JavaScript library that formats precise time differences as a vague/fuzzy time, e.g. '3 months ago', 'just now' or 'in 2 hours'.
-Supports English, German, French, Dutch and Danish phrases.
+Supports English, German, French, Dutch, Danish, Japanese, Korean and Chinese phrases.

 * [Why would I want that?](#why-would-i-want-that)
 * [What alternative libraries are there?](#what-alternative-libraries-are-there)